Inder-rana/Course_projects/Gender_gap_SQL_Tableau/README.md

-**2.** I write another SQL query to compare the number of male managers to the number of female managers from different departments for each year, starting from 1990.
+**2.** I wrote another SQL query to compare the number of male managers to the number of female managers from different departments for each year, starting from 1990.
 Exported the SQL result to the CSV file name `Task 2_csv`, and then created a Tableau chart 2 to give the breakdown of male and female managers in the different departments.

 	SQL query used: